 The work of a panel member is interesting and a way of contributing something back to the community.
-While being a panel member is a voluntary position, they do receive travel expenses and refreshments, but don’t expect a five course lunch!
+While being a panel member is a voluntary position, travel expenses and refreshments are offered, but don’t expect a five course lunch!

 Panels should reflect the local community.
 We welcome applications from anyone who lives or has a connection with London or Kent’s diverse communities.

 Members of the panel come from a range of backgrounds and no special qualifications are required.
 Applications are invited from anyone who considers that they are eligible and interested in the provision of education.
 The annual selection process usually takes place in the autumn of each year.
 But we welcome application at any time of the year.

 Due to appeals currently being held online, access to a computer and e mail is essential.

 Admissions Appeals Panels consist of 3 members and are appointed from the following categories:-

 - People who have professional experience of education or are parents of a registered pupil at a school.
 At least one Panel Member must fall within this category.

 - People who are considered to be lay members.
 This is someone who has not been professionally involved in the running of a school or teaching in one.
 However, this does not stop anyone who is (or has been) a school governor, or otherwise involved in a voluntary capacity (e.g. on the PTA) from being a Lay Member.
 At least one Panel Member must fall within this category.

 What qualifications and training do I need?

 There are no qualifications to becoming a panel member.
 After submitting your application form, two of our experienced clerks will meet with you to talk about you about appeals and ask you why you think you will make a good panel member.